tonethar/24-procedural-flowers/README.md

 ## II.
 Instructions
 - `git clone https://github.com/tonethar/24-procedural-flowers.git`
-- `cd procedural-flowers`
+- `cd 24-procedural-flowers`
 - `npm start`

 ***OR***

 - No git?
 No Node.js?
 No problem!
-With branches later than **v2** you can just run and edit the code in native ES6 mode:
+Even with branches later than **v2** you can just run and edit the code in native ES6 mode:
   - download **index.html** and contents of **src/** folder
   - in **index.html**, delete the `<script src="dist/bundle.js"></script>` line
   - in **index.html**, uncomment the `<script type="module" src="./src/main.js"></script>` line